 There’s a maximum of two collaborative post opportunities each month.
 Do get in touch if you have an idea that you think would work as a collaborative post.

 The Middle-sized Garden takes affiliate links.
-These are disclosed in accordance with current guidelines, which means that I will always say when something is an affiliate link.
+These are disclosed in accordance with current guidelines.
+So I will always say when something is an affiliate link.

 I’m always interested to work with companies on giveaways or competitions.
-Once again, the main requirement is that products should be relevant to readers of the Middlesized Garden – preferably something we’ll all find really useful, helpful or wonderful to have!
+Once again, the main requirement is that products should be relevant to readers of the Middlesized Garden.
+It needs to be something we’ll all find really useful or wonderful to have!

 If you’d like to advertise, please contact me on email@example.com for a media pack.

-The Middle-sized Garden does NOT take guest posts, infograms or other link exchanges.
+The Middle-sized Garden does NOT take guest posts, infographics or other link exchanges.